 The purpose of an investor protection fund is to protect the credit of general customers from insolvency of the securities companies.
 As we saw in section 1, the 1998 amendment to the Securities and Exchange Act changed the licensing system of securities companies to a less-demanding registration system for securities business, encouraging non-securities companies to enter the securities market, and relaxed restrictions against conducting side business, liberalizing the lines of business that securities companies can undertake.
 And this created the need to take measures to protect investors from any unforeseen loss that they may suffer from insolvency of the securities companies they deal with.
-The government instituted provisions in the 1998 amendment to the Securities and Exchange Act (the present FIEA) with a view (1) to preventing bankruptcy of securities companies, empowering the Financial Services Agency to take a prompt corrective action on the basis of the capital-to-risk ratio (Article 53 of the FIEA) (see section 8) and as a framework to protect investors in case the securities companies they deal with went bankrupt; (2) to requiring securities companies to segregate the customer assets from their own assetts (Articles 43-2 and 3); and (3) to establishing an investor protection fund (Articles 79-20 through 80).
+The government instituted provisions in the 1998 amendment to the Securities and Exchange Act (the present FIEA) with a view (1) to preventing bankruptcy of securities companies, empowering the Financial Services Agency to take a prompt corrective action on the basis of the capital-to-risk ratio (Article 53 of the FIEA) (see section 8) and as a framework to protect investors in case the securities companies they deal with went bankrupt; (2) to requiring securities companies to segregate the customer assets from their own assets (Articles 43-2 and 3); and (3) to establishing an investor protection fund (Articles 79-20 through 80).
 In line with this, the law concerning the bankruptcy proceedings of financial institutions (Act on Special Measures for the Reorganization Proceedings of Financial Institutions) was amended, and this amended law has become applicable to securities companies.

 The system of the segregated custody of securities is designed to recover the assets of customers in preference to other creditors of a security company if it goes bankrupt by holding the cash and securities of its customers separately from its proper assets.
 It is done in two ways: (1) securities of its customers are managed separately and (2), with respect to a customer's cash and substitute securities deposited with the securities company as collateral for margin trading, etc., that are impossible to physically identify when they are rehypothecated, the securities company trusts in an outside account an amount equal to its customers' claim, net of their liability, to the securities company (this is called the "customer segregated fund").
-If this system of separate management were strictly enforced, customers would not suffer any unforeseen loss even if their securities company went bankrupt.
-However, the rub is that the customer segregated fund is computed only once a week, and the possibility of misappropriation of its customers' fund by a securities company cannot be ruled out.
+An effective segregation system should prevent unexpected losses to customers even if their securities company goes bankrupt, but the reference date for calculating the re-